-This occurs due to fluctuations in a stew of testosterone, estrogen and similar hormones and growth.
+This occurs due to fluctuations in a stew of testosterone, estrogen, and similar hormones and growth.
 Growth hormone mainly might lead to muscle and fat cells to resist insulin.

-Then the body compensates by making more insulin in kids that don’t have diabetes, but those kids with type 1 diabetes might need notable adjustments of their insulin dose.
+Then the body compensates by making more insulin in kids that don’t have diabetes, but those kids with type 1 might need notable adjustments of their insulin dose.

 In fact, 3 to 5 days before their period many women and girls notice increased blood glucose levels.
 Some of them continue to have increased sugar after their period starts, while others notice a fast decline.

 During menopause, women continuously report having less predictable blood glucose numbers.

 There are ways to avoid increased blood glucose levels:

 Monitor Blood Sugar On a Regular Basis